 Induction hobs offer more precise temperate settings, unlike gas hobs, where it’s harder to choose an appropriate level of heat.
 This means an induction hob provides better control over how hot your pan is, reducing the risk of overcooking and making it easier to nail tricky dishes like risotto.

 Are Induction Hobs safer than Gas Hobs?

 Yes, it is!
-Cooking on an Induction Hob is much faster than using gas or electric.
-A pot of water on induction heat will boil in half the time it would take on a gas hob.
+Cooking on an induction hob is much faster than using gas or electric.
+A pot of water on an induction hob will boil in half the time it would take on a gas hob.